Damaris Cudworth Masham: Marriage (1685), motherhood (1686)

 In 1685, Damaris Cudworth (aged 26) married Sir Francis Masham, 3rd Baronet (c.1646–1723), of the Manor of Oates in High Laver in the county of Essex (she was thereafter styled Lady Masham).
-She and Sir Francis (a widower), already (with his previous wife, Mary Scott) the father of eight children, including the courtier Samuel, 1st Lord Masham (1678/9–1758)), had one son: Francis Cudworth Masham (1686–1731).
-Little is known of their personal relationship: the marriage provided security, if no great social or educational advancement of itself.
-When her father, Ralph Cudworth, died in 1688: he left her such of the English books from his library as she should choose.
+Sir Francis was a widower, and had eight children with his late wife, Mary Scott, including the courtier Samuel, 1st Lord Masham (1678/9–1758)).
+About a year after their marriage, Lord and Lady Masham had their only child together, Francis Cudworth Masham (1686–1731).
+The marriage provided Lady Masham security, and the household came to accommodate Lady Masham's widowed mother, following her husband's death in 1688.
+He left her such of the English books from his library as she should choose.
 Her mother maintained close connections with her daughter's household and, when she died (1695), she made extensive provision for her daughter and appointed John Locke, Edward Clarke and Bishop Edward Fowler (her executor) as trustees for the future welfare of her grandson, Francis Cudworth Masham (who later became Accountant-General to the Court of Chancery).